Eli Bowen: Personal life

-When he was 26, Bowen married Martha N. Haines (sometimes described as Mattie Haight), 16, and they raised four healthy sons named Frank, Robert, Adrian and Victor.
+When he was 26, Bowen married Martha N. Haines, sometimes described as Mattie Haight, aged 16.
+They raised four healthy sons, named Frank, Robert, Adrian and Victor.
 The fliers given to the spectators specified that one became a judge and another a successful merchant.

 A brief history of his life was retold in a pamphlet The Wonder of the Wide, Wide World: The True History of Mr. Eli Bowen which was published in 1880.

 On May 4, 1924, Bowen died at the Dreamland circus in Coney Island from pleurisy, which was caused by pneumonia.
 He was buried in Lowell, Indiana.